Hanlin2005/FluidSim/README.md

 **Training diagnostics** (`pinn/lid_cavity_loss_evolution.py`) tracks both the training loss and the relative L2 error at every epoch, producing convergence curves on a log scale.

-### 5. Differentiable Spectral Solver (`spectral/CFD.py`)

-A pseudo-spectral solver for 2D incompressible flow on a periodic domain, formulated in the vorticity–streamfunction representation:

-- **Spatial discretization**: FFT-based spectral operators with 2/3-rule dealiasing.
-- **Time integration**: Adams–Bashforth 2 (advection) + Crank–Nicolson (diffusion).
-- **Differentiability**: `jax.grad` computes ∂Loss/∂A and ∂Loss/∂ν through the entire rollout via `jax.lax.scan`.

-The finite-volume variant (`spectral/diff_sim.py`) uses a staggered MAC grid, upwind advection, and a Jacobi pressure Poisson solver, also wrapped in `lax.scan` for JIT compilation.

 ---

 ## Results